NeuroHackademy2025/neuroloopy/README.md

 - Server uptime and error rates

 ### Updates and Maintenance
-- Regular dependency updates: `npm update`
+- Regular dependency updates: `cd src/neuroloopy/dashboard && npm update`
-- Security patches: `npm audit fix`
+- Security patches: `cd src/neuroloopy/dashboard && npm audit fix`
 - Code modifications: Edit source files and restart server

 ## Conclusion

 This dashboard system provides a complete real-time monitoring solution for fMRI neurofeedback experiments.
 It offers professional-grade visualization, robust error handling, and seamless integration with existing fMRI processing pipelines.
 The modular architecture allows for easy customization and extension to meet specific research requirements.

+The reorganized directory structure provides better separation of concerns and makes the codebase more maintainable while preserving all functionality.

 For technical support or feature requests, refer to the source code comments and this documentation.
 The system is designed to be self-contained and requires minimal external dependencies while providing maximum functionality for real-time neurofeedback monitoring.